 However, with the increasingly dire state of cybersecurity, businesses need remote access technologies that offer extremely robust features.
 Remote access solutions that rely on the users to configure the security settings are time-consuming and flawed because you can’t be sure that your workforce will set them up properly.
 Not just that, businesses need to carefully assess the device-agnostic access, collaboration, security, and control aspects of each solution they’re considering to ensure their remote working program is successful, productive, and profitable.
 To start with, let’s have a look at your remote workforce needs:

 - Platform-agnostic: Remote access should be available from any device or browser

-- User-friendly: Remote desktop access solution with intuitive and user-friendly the interface that does not involve a complicated setup or have a long or steep learning curve
+- User-friendly: Remote desktop access solution with an intuitive and user-friendly interface that does not involve a complicated setup or have a long or steep learning curve

-- High levels of security: Using multi-factor authentication, Conditional access to match company’s security portfolio.
+- High levels of security: Using multi-factor authentication, Conditional access to match the company’s security portfolio.

 - Monitoring and reporting: Solution that offers centralised management and reporting that enables you to know who is using remote access and what applications they are using